saching13/buoy-tracker/readme.md

 ## Additional improvements
 Some of the improvements that I would like to add but left out for now due to being short on time.
 1. Include the radius in the tracker.
+2. Improve the tracking algorithm
-2. Improve the lazy loops in the detection algorithm.
+3. Improve the lazy loops in the detection algorithm.
-3. Use the segmented images for training
+4. Use the segmented images for training
-4. Use a NN based segmentation algorithm instead of gauss mixture.
+5. Use a NN based segmentation algorithm instead of gauss mixture.

 ## What was tried and didn't work.
 - Detection based on thresholding using RGB/BGR/HSV or LAB formats failed.